10 Communication Tips for Couples: How to Have a Healthy Relationship

 Unlike polar bears, humans require social interaction to stay healthy.
 We have a fundamental need to belong that’s just as essential as our need for food and water.

 Positive social connections help us live longer.
-Studies have shown that being in positive, warm, satisfying relationships can help keep our brains and bodies healthy into older age.
+Studies have shown that being in positive, warm, satisfying relationships can help keep our brains and bodies healthy into older age.¹

 Unfortunately, many factors can put our relationships at risk.
 Emotional crises, excessive stress, and destructive behaviors can all threaten a relationship.
-One of the most common relationship disruptors is communication.
+One of the most common relationship disruptors is poor communication.
+Conversely, the ability to effectively communicate may help enhance relationships.²

 Clear Communication